ebanh/ebanh.github.io/_posts/2016-07-06-class_vs_instance_methods_and_variables.markdown

     @@all

 @@ indicates a class variable.
 This variable can be accessed and used by each of the individual artist instances.
 If we create a new artists and want to save it to @@all, we can, because this is an class variable.
-Class variables are defined in the overall class, not inside any particular #method.
+Class variables are usually defined in the overall class, but can also be defined in a class #method.

 Class vs Instance #methods: